Hi, thanks for dropping in!

 I have travelled lots.
 As in, I have been to every continent.
 I have laid in the snow with penguins in Antarctica, sat with mountain gorillas in Uganda, trekked Patagonia and drunk champagne while skydiving in South America.

 I am a 30 year Army veteran.
-Before I was a photographer, I was a military musician and played baritone saxophone and clarinet.
+Before I was an Army photographer, I was a military musician and played baritone saxophone and clarinet.

 I am terrified of spiders.

 Neil is my better half and is the best thing to happen to me.

 Passionate for all things basketball, Neil plays masters basketball and represented Australia in Helsinki in 2019.

 Neil also loves motorbikes, and anything else that is fast.